swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 If you're missing a front memory fan, then you'll need a fan.
 Otherwise, you can reuse the existing fan and get case fan screws.
-Note that the dual mount replaces the existing single memory fan mount, so to some extent the same directions apply.

 ### An HP-Compatible 80-mm Fan <a name="fan80"/>